MockbaTheBorg/RunCPM/readme.md

 # RunCPM - Z80 CP/M 2.2 emulator

 RunCPM is an application which allows you to execute old CP/M 8 bits programs on Windows, Mac OS X, Linux, FreeBSD, MS-DOS and Arduino DUE.
 It can be built both on 32 and 64 bits host environments and should be easily portable to other platforms.<br>
 RunCPM is fully written in C and in a modular way, so porting to other platforms should be only a matter of writing an abstraction layer file for it.
-No modification of the main code modules would be necessary.
+No modification of the main code modules should be necessary.

 If you miss powerful programs like Wordstar, dBaseII, MBASIC and others, then RunCPM is for you.
 It is very stable and fun to use.<br>
 RunCPM emulates CP/M 2.2 from Digital Research as close as possible.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use GCC/LLVM.
 It can also be built on the Arduino IDE and even on DJGPP for DOS.
+It has been successfully built also on Cygwin and Mingw.
+Makefiles are provided with the distribution.

 ## Arduino